FoxSamu/Foxes/README.md

 {
   "biome_id": 300,
   "biome_id_2": 300,
+  "<default>": 300,
-  "<default>": 300
+  "<snow>": 300
 }
 ```

-If a biome is not defined for any fox type, it falls back to `<default>`.
+If a biome is not defined for any fox type, it falls back to `<default>` or `<snow>`, based on whether the precipitation type of the biome is snow or not (or just `<default>` before 1.2).
 If at least one fox type defines a biome specifically, the other fox types are considered to have zero weight and will not spawn in that biome.

 If a file is not present in a data pack, it falls back to a file in another data pack, or the default data.
 It is recommended to specify a file for every type, and specify the same biomes in every file.